BlueM/form-change-tracker/README.md

 Formidabel (an old-fashioned German word which means something like “excellent”) is a simple and small (between 4 and 5 KB when minified, depending on the minifier) JavaScript library for enhancing HTML form user experience. *It is not to be confused with a Node.js module called “Formidable” (which I did not know of when I wrote the first version of Formidabel a long time ago).*

 Formidabel tracks edits in HTML forms in order to provide visual feedback of changed items (by changing elements’ labels’ CSS classes) and enabling/disabling the reset button automatically.
 The form’s clean/dirty state can also be queried from outside, for instance for getting the user’s confirmation for abandoning a dirty form.
+Of course it will also detect if an element is first changed and then changed back to its initial value (which will cause Formidabel to mark the element as clean again).

 ## Dependencies & Compatibility
 Formidabel requires jQuery 1.6 or later.
 Initially, it was based on Prototype (somewhen around 2009), but that version hasn’t been updated for a long time.